 - 2 large cloves garlic, crushed

-- 1/4 cup chicken stock or water (for long-cooking greens only)
+- 1/4 cup chicken or vegetable stock (for long-cooking greens only)

 - 2 Tablespoons apple cider vinegar